EDUCBA Logo

 Print selection

-Collated: If a user’s workbook contains multiple pages, then there is an option to switch between Collated and Uncollated for a print command.
+Collated: If a user’s workbook contains multiple pages, there is an option to switch between Collated and Uncollated for a print command.

 For example, if the user wants to print 10 copies from a workbook, Collated prints the entire first copy and then the entire second copy.

-Or if the user is selecting Uncollated prints 10 copies of page 1, 10 copies of page 2, etc.
+Or if the user is selecting Uncollated, prints 10 copies of page 1, 10 copies of page 2, etc.

 Collated